 Points above are the main reasons why I joined the Cloud Native SIG.
 Similarly, that’s why I decided to create a Platform SIG to deliver on major efforts like Java 10+ support in Jenkins.
 I hope that more SIGs get created soon so that contributors could focus on areas of their interest.

 In the original proposal Carlos Sanchez, the Cloud Native SIG chair, has described the purpose of the SIG well.
-There has been great progress this year in cloud-native-minded projects like Jenkins X and Jenkins Essentials, but the current Jenkins architecture does not offer particular features which could be utilized there: Pluggable Storage, High Availability, etc. There are ways to achieve it using Jenkins plugins and some infrastructure tweaks, but it is far from the out-of-the-box experience.
+There has been great progress this year in cloud-native-minded projects like Jenkins X and Jenkins Evergreen, but the current Jenkins architecture does not offer particular features which could be utilized there: Pluggable Storage, High Availability, etc. There are ways to achieve it using Jenkins plugins and some infrastructure tweaks, but it is far from the out-of-the-box experience.
 It complicates Jenkins management and slows down development of new cloud-native solutions for Jenkins.

 So, what do I expect from the SIG?

 Define roadmap towards Cloud-Native Jenkins architecture which will help the project to stay relevant for Cloud Native installations

 Provide a venue for discussion of critical Jenkins architecture changes